ktorio/ktor-documentation/topics/creating_interactive_website.md

 ```
 {src="snippets/tutorial-website-interactive/src/main/kotlin/com/example/plugins/Routing.kt" lines="36-39"}

 `call.parameters` is used to obtain the article ID passed in a URL path.
-To show the article with this ID, we need to find this article in a storage and pass it in the `article` variable.
+To show the article with this ID, we need to find this article in a storage and pass it in the `article` template variable.

-Then, create the `resources/templates/new.ftl` template and fill it with the following code:
+Then, create the `resources/templates/show.ftl` template and fill it with the following code:

 ```html
 ```